airacommunity/AIRA-User-Guide/L. Orchestrator.md

 - Click on the workflow name to access the details of the workflow, referred to as the "Task List".
 - The Task List includes columns such as Activity, Definition Name, Type, Start Time, End Time, and Status.
 - Users can further interact with tasks using the "Action" column.
+By clicking on the action button user can see the complete information about the task.
+    - Action Information Table Structure:
+        - Summary : User can see Status, Task Name, Task Reference, Task Execution ID, Retry Count, Scheduled Time, Start Time, End Time , Duration , Worker, undefined.
+        - Input : User can see all the input related to the task.
+        - Output : User can see all the output related to the task.
+        - JSON : User can see JSON of the related task.
+        - Defination : Show the defined task, Example output of the task.
+        - Poll Data : In poll data, user can see: Task, Domain, Last Polled By Worker, Last Poll Time, Current Queue Size.

 - Detailed task information can be viewed using the "View Detail" button.

 #### Additional Options: